OmarBasem/AirMaps/README.md

 ```
 git clone https://github.com/OmarBasem/AirMaps.git
 ```
-Make sure to unzip the JARs.zip file and add the 3 dependencies to your IDE
+Make sure to unzip the JARs.zip file and add the 3 dependencies to your IDE or your CLASSPATH

 ## Datasets